Arjein/kaggie/README.md

 - Get your API key from the dashboard
 - Enter it in Kaggie's settings for enhanced web search capabilities

+### 🔧 Backend Configuration
+The extension connects to a backend service for enhanced features:
+- **Default Backend**: Pre-configured and ready to use
+- **Self-Hosting**: Advanced users can deploy their own backend using the provided code

 ### Getting Started
 1. **Install** the extension from Chrome Web Store (coming soon!)
 2. **Configure** your API keys in the extension settings